Captain Carrot and His Amazing Zoo Crew!: Countdown

 The Zoo Crew returned in a Countdown to Final Crisis tie-in entitled Captain Carrot and the Final Ark #1-3 (October–December 2007).
-In the new DC Multiverse, the Zoo Crew now resides on Earth-26.
+In the new DC Multiverse, the Zoo Crew resides on Earth-26.
 It is revealed that they enlisted the aid of Chip Hunter, Time Master in a successful rescue of Fastback from the future.
 They returned to their own time to find major changes.
 President Mallard Fillmore's bribing of Alley-Kat-Abra was revealed and he resigned in shame.
 Vice President Beneduck Arnold took over and promptly created the Collar I.D.
 Initiative (a parody of the Superhuman Registration Act storyline of Marvel Comics' Civil War crossover event), which required that all superheroes reveal their secret identities to the government and wear identity collars.
 The government immediately stopped funding the Zoo Crew, and they were forced to leave their headquarters and all of the equipment that came with it.
 The Zoo Crew officially resisted the Collar I.D.
-Initiative and refused to sign up, but fought crime on the sly.
+Initiative and refused to sign up, but continued fighting crime in secret.

 The Zoo Crew members restored both their civilian and their superhero identities.
 Rodney Rabbit regained his status as a comic book artist/writer, but he had to stop writing Just'a Lotta Animals.
 Their attorney presented him with a cease and desist order, and he complied.
 Fastback started The World's Fastest Delivery Service.
 Rubberduck's acting career as Byrd Rentals was all but over, but he did get a reality TV show featuring him and other washed-up actors.
 The American Eagle continued his radio career as Johnny Jingo, "the radio talk show host with two right wings".
 Pig-Iron got a job working on an oil derrick, and Yankee Poodle became the highest-rated talk show host in the business after she was exonerated of all charges.